-Both vertical and horizontal polarizations are examples of "linear polarizations" IV054 1.
-Quantum cryptography 48/75
+Both vertical and horizontal polarizations are examples of "linear polarizations".

 If the free end of the rope is moved around in a circle, then we would get a wave that looks like a corkscrew.
 This would visualize circular polarization"

 POLARIZATION of PHOTONS III